cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyWebhook.python.md

 If sign is true, and the secret attribute is omitted, LaunchDarkly will automatically generate a secret for you.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/webhook#secret DataLaunchdarklyWebhook#secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/webhook#secret DataLaunchdarklyWebhook#secret}

----

-##### `statements`<sup>Optional</sup> <a name="statements" id="@cdktf/provider-launchdarkly.dataLaunchdarklyWebhook.DataLaunchdarklyWebhook.Initializer.parameter.statements"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-launchdarkly.dataLaunchdarklyWebhook.DataLaunchdarklyWebhookStatements">DataLaunchdarklyWebhookStatements</a>]]

-statements block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/webhook#statements DataLaunchdarklyWebhook#statements}

----

-##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-launchdarkly.dataLaunchdarklyWebhook.DataLaunchdarklyWebhook.Initializer.parameter.tags"></a>

-- *Type:* typing.List[str]

-Tags associated with your resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/webhook#tags DataLaunchdarklyWebhook#tags}

 ---